• Level of education

 • Life cycle of combustible materials and external stresses

-• Methods of preparing ceramic materials
+• Methods for preparing ceramic materials

 • Densification of nuclear materials / Transformation into finished material